AppFolioOnboarding/tasks/tasks/01_deployment_environment.md

 __Acceptance criteria__:
 - [ ] [GitHub](https://github.com/AppFolioOnboarding) is used for source
   control.
-- [ ] The project's version of both Ruby and Rails are used both locally and on Heroku.
 - [ ] The landing page, `/`, provides some content.
 - [ ] Every available controller action has corresponding tests.
 - [ ] [CircleCI](https://circleci.com/) is used for Continuous Integration.
-- [ ] Heroku is used to deploy the application.
-- [ ] Pull requests are automatically deployed as review applications.
-- [ ] The staging application automatically deploys whenever the master branch is updated.
-- [ ] The staging application automatically deploys only after all tests pass on CircleCI.
-- [ ] The staging application deployment can be promoted to the production application deployment.
 - [ ] [Rubocop](https://github.com/bbatsov/rubocop) is used to help with code
   style consistency.